 My grandmother grew up in a poor family where most of the children spent their teenage years working on nearby farms because the family needed the money and could not really afford to feed and clothe everyone.
 This is one of the family dishes that was passed down from her mother and could be made with things from the garden that were inexpensive and yet filling.

-If I do not have the home-canned beans and corn, I found that you can get a pretty close flavor by pressure cooking the beans (saves a lot of time and there is no need to soak the beans first) and then simmering the beans and corn together for a few hours.
+If I do not have the home-canned beans and corn, I found that you can get a pretty close flavor by pressure cooking the beans (saves a lot of time and there is no need to soak the beans first) and then simmering the beans and corn together for an hour or two.
 If you do not have a pressure cooker, try cooking the beans in a crockpot on high for about 6 hours.
 This is a very simple dish- my grandmother only used the beans, corn, salt and pepper, and some canned milk at the end.
 Now, on the other hand, I have never been one to leave a simple recipe alone!
 So I have almost always sauteéd some onions and celery to put in the succotash, added chunked potatoes to make it more of a main course soup and added some other seasonings.